Things to do in Moose Jaw: Why you need to stop here!

 Sun Tree Spa

-Also located inside Temple Gardens is Sun Tree Spa.
-Head here for a massage, facial or the Sun Tree Wild Rosehip Prairie Wrap as I had.
+Sun Tree Spa is also located inside Temple Gardens.
+Head here for a massage, facial, or the Sun Tree Wild Rosehip Prairie Wrap, as I had.
 Pure bliss!

 Recipe for a perfect summer afternoon: Sunbathe then slip into the outdoor pool at Temple Gardens Mineral Spa.